gcallah/BookReviews/mcpherson.md

 own nation.
 In fact, as McP notes, proper loyalty to one's own polity, can, in fact, yield a genuinely cosmopolitan outlook, since it involves realizing that other people, in other polities, are similarly attached to their own country.

-91: Sandel: " we learn to love humanity not in general but through its particular expressions"

-103:
-Rawls and Cohen, declaring a person's natural endowment and circumstances of birth and upbringing as "arbitrary from a moral point of view" are guilty of a lack of reverence for the world, and our circumstances in it as given to us.
-They are waging "a metaphysical crusade against contingency," McPherson, quoting David Wiggins, notes.
+McP goes on to consider some radically egalitarian approaches to political morality, in particular, those of John Rawls and G.A.
+Cohen.
+As he sees it, Rawls and Cohen, declaring a person's natural endowment and circumstances of birth and upbringing as "arbitrary from a moral point of view" are guilty of a lack of reverence for the world, and our circumstances in it as given to us.
+They are waging "a metaphysical crusade against contingency," McPherson, quoting David Wiggins, argues.
 This is a very important point, as it undermines Rawls' claim that his political principles are neutral between different comprehensive conceptions of the good life: in fact, they are dismissive of a conception of the good life based on such nostrums as "we should count our blessings and not be envious of others."

 McPherson notes that Ronald Dworkin has actually elevated envy, a vice, to a "standard of justice."
 106